-Variable costs are allocated to all users on the basis of water use.
 Volumetric tariffs are calculated using SunWater's forecast usage data, based on the eight year historical average water use data for all sectors.
 However, consistent with SunWater's assumed typical year for operating cost forecasts, the Authority has removed from the eight years of data, the three lowest water-use years for each service contract.
-Accordingly, to determine the volumetric charge, the Authority has assumed historical total water use for all sectors to be 81.1% of WAE.

-6.6 Cost Reflective Prices
+6.6 Cost-Reflective Prices

-Cost reflective prices reflect the Authority's estimates of prudent and efficient costs, recommended tariff structures, and the allocation of costs to different priority groups.
+Cost-reflective prices reflect the Authority's estimates of prudent and efficient costs, recommended tariff structures, and the allocation of costs to different priority groups.
 As the Macintyre Brook WSS was a revenue cap scheme, the cost-reflective Part A charge incorporates the carry-over adjustment required under the previous revenue cap arrangements (as noted in Chapter 2 - Regulatory Framework).
 These prices (Table 6.3) have not been adjusted to reflect the Queensland Government's pricing policies (see below).